kaigan94/noctra-counting-app/README.md

-# 🧮 FlowTracker – Counting App
+# 🧮 FlowTracker – A Counting App

 FlowTracker is a stylish, animated web app designed for tracking entries, people, or events.
 It includes full functionality for saving counts, managing totals, and exporting your data – all wrapped in a fantasy-inspired, responsive interface.